Full name Robert William Trevor Key

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

 A career tends to need to end before the epithet "legend" can be appended to it, but in Kent at least Rob Key has already earned it.
 After seven years leading the county on the field, for much of the time under trying circumstances, he stood down at the end of the 2012 season, and in the following season proceeded to accumulate over 1,000 runs in County Championship cricket and 500 in the one day game.
-His captaincy successor James Tredwell was much in demand by England during 2013, and is likely to be going forward, so now Key is back in charge for an eighth year in 2014.
+His captaincy successor James Tredwell then awakened interest from England, leaving Key to take charge once more - 2015 was to be his ninth season at the helm.

 Over 1000 runs for Kent in 2001 were followed by a winter under Rod Marsh at the Academy in Adelaide.
 Key came back even leaner and hungrier, and more runs propelled him past Ian Bell - previously touted as the Next Big Thing - into the England side after Marcus Trescothick's broken thumb and Graham Thorpe's broken marriage created a vacancy or two.
 A couple of gutsy innings followed in Australia, although he displayed a worrying propensity for getting out when seemingly set, especially just after a break in play.
 But in 2004, he burst back into the limelight, scoring 1000 first-class runs by the second day of June, and cracking a magnificent 221 against West Indies at Lord's, in his first Test appearance for over a year.